A Few Winning Synopses

 He stayed away from her then.
 Why can’t he resist her, now?

-their lunch hours, and Tracy and Riley rediscover a mutual liking
+lunch hours, and Tracy and Riley rediscover a mutual liking for one

-for one another.
+another.
 Unfortunately, they also get a lot of work done.
+The job is

-The job is soon finished, but Riley is reluctant to end the
+soon finished, but Riley is reluctant to end the regularly scheduled

-really wants from Tracy is a romance.
+Tracy is a romance.
 A future.
-Quite possibly, a
+Quite possibly, a forever.

-child’s adoption.
-He recognizes that Tracy is the sort of woman who
+s adoption.
+He recognizes that Tracy is the sort of woman who makes

-makes long-term, life-changing choices.
-He wants to be sure he’s
+long-term, life-changing choices.
+He wants to be sure he’s serious

-serious before he professes his feelings.
-He resolves to be patient,
+before he professes his feelings.
+He resolves to be patient, hoping

-hoping to start with friendship and build from there.
-But he also
+to start with friendship and build from there.
+But he also makes his

-makes his intentions known to Tracy.
-He’s planning to hang around
+intentions known to Tracy.
+He’s planning to hang around and get to

 K. Hagan, Hand-Me-Down Heartbreak -- Synopsis 5